-Something completely different: Born to Run by Bruce Springsteen.
+Something completely different: Born to Run (2016) by Bruce Springsteen.
 Well, I have to admit I was surprised at how deep, personal, touching, and inspiring that was.
 I expected a musical autobiography; it was that and so much more.

-Back to The Expanse universe with the novella “Gods of Risk”.
+Back to The Expanse universe with the novella Gods of Risk (2012).
 I finished it over some fried rice after work on July 12.

-I skipped One Shot, the ninth Jack Reacher book, while making my way through the series as the first film, which I’ve seen, is based on it.
+I had skipped One Shot (2005), the ninth Jack Reacher book, while making my way through the series as the first film, which I’ve seen, is based on it.
 I decided it was time to go back and fill in that gap.
 As it was the first book chosen to make into a film, it must be quite special.
 I’m not sure it would have been my first choice, but I’m enjoying it nonetheless, and I’m on track to finish it the afternoon of July 15.

-Back to The Expanse with the novella “The Churn” which I started and finished on July 15.
+Back to The Expanse with the novella The Churn (2014) which I started and finished on July 15.
 It tells the backstory of one of the main characters, but I can’t say which because it’s supposed to be a surprise.

 I then returned to Diana Gabaldon’s Outlander bookiverse via the first Lord John novel, Lord John and the Private Matter.
-It took me a few days to get into it, but once I passed the halfway mark, I finished it over the course of the afternoon and evening of July 2o.
+It took me a few days to get into it, but once I passed the halfway mark, I finished it over the course of the afternoon and evening of July 20.

-Gwendy’s Button Box, a new Stephen King short story, was next.
+“Gwendy’s Button Box”, a new Stephen King short story, was next.
 I finished over dinner on Friday, July 21.
 The ending was a little odd, but I enjoyed getting there.